Southern Rhodesia Communist Party: Gottfried Lessing

-Relationship With Other Communist Groups
+Relationships with other communist parties

 Communist Party of Great Britain

 The Southern Rhodesian Communist Party had links to the Communist Party of Great Britain (CPGB).
 The CPGB saw Rhodesia as an arena of the same battle against capitalism and imperialism in Southern Africa.
 Furthermore, the CPGB viewed Rhodesia as the “weakest link” in the chain of the imperialist system and an essential battle against racial oppression in the fight against apartheid.
 Because of this, The Southern Rhodesian Communist Party drew on support from the CPGB to achieve the group’s mutual goals.
 The Communist Party had long been involved in anti-colonial and anti-imperialist politics in Africa, which aligned with the Southern Rhodesian Communist party, and the CPGBs publicity material proudly stated:

 “ The Communist Party is the only political party that has always opposed imperialism and all forms of colonial rule and exploitation.
 It fully supports the efforts of the colonial and newly independent peoples.”

 “We have stood consistently by the peoples of Africa and Asia and never hesitated in that cause to oppose our government and condemn the actions of our military forces.”